peterhinch/micropython_ra8875/docs/GUI.md

  displays.
  10. `tbox.py` Demo of the `Textbox` control.
  11. `scaletest.py` Demo of `Scale` object.
-This is capable of displaying floats to a high degree of accuracy.
+This is capable of displaying numbers to a high degree of precision.
+ 12. `scale_ctrl_test.py` Demo of `ScaleCtrl` object capable of touch entry of numbers to a high degree of precision.

 Demos for 800x480 displays only.
 These give a flavour of implementing complex projects.